 Summer is that one season we all try to hold on to for as long as possible.
 For me, it brings a spirit of freedom that’s left over from my childhood.
 Maintaining that feeling of an endless summer is easier than you think, so today I’m giving you some examples of how I do it.

-1. Laugh and sing with friends.
-My closest friends are never far away – especially in summer.
+My closest friends are never far away, especially in summer.
 All those extra hours of daylight mean more time for running around like fools and laughing until we cry.
-Even after the sun goes down and the days get shorter, the guitar comes our and the laughter continues into the night.
+Even after the sun goes down and the days get shorter, the guitar comes out and the laughter continues into the night.

-3. Create a perfect playlist.
 Forget the hottest hits on the radio – my summer playlist is all about the songs of summers gone by.
 It’s a tossed salad of Ben Harper, Bob Marley, The Cars and some classic Van Halen.
-But really, anytime of the year is right for kicking back with a speaker and tunes.
+But really, any time of the year is right for kicking back with a speaker and tunes.

 How do you push the summer season to the limits?
 Leave your ideas in the comments below.